brain-modelling-group/MovieBrainDynamics/README.md

 This work examines brain state dynamics while watching a movie.
 This movie can be found on youtube: https://www.youtube.com/watch?v=p98KAEif3bI, and on its Wikipedia page: https://en.wikipedia.org/wiki/The_Butterfly_Circus.

 Functional imaging was performed with a 3 Tesla Siemens scanner to obtain one whole-brain BOLD-weighted image every 0.82 seconds, for a total of 535 functional images (~20 min) throughout the entire movie.
 Prior to the movie a resting-state scan of 225 functional images (~8 min) was performed.
+This was repeated (within-subject) after about 3 months.
+Sessions are code-named `resta`, `restb`, `mov1a` and `mov1b`.
 This repository provides extracted timeseries data and matlab scripts to re-run the analysis to reproduce Figure 1 (Brain States) and Figure 2 (Brain State Dynamics).

 This repository consist of:
  - data folder containing movie annotations and 2 zip files.
 One zip file contains the extracted timeseries.
 These series have names formatted as: "aroma-ts-COND-sPP-rROI.txt", where COND is resta, restb, mov1a, mob1b; PP is participant number (1-20); ROI is the network.
 The other zip file contains the ROI network masks.